sreckojovancevic/Project-Genesis/Readme2.0.md

 ---

-## 19. Conclusion
+## 21. Conclusion

 SAIP does not enforce trust — **it enables it**.

-By providing a verifiable identity signal at three levels of granularity (vendor, bot type, instance), SAIP allows servers to reward legitimate agents with preferential handling and act with surgical precision when abuse occurs — without collateral damage.
+By providing a verifiable identity signal at three levels of granularity (vendor, bot type, instance), combined with opt-in hashed telemetry, SAIP allows servers to reward legitimate agents with preferential handling and act with surgical precision when abuse occurs — without collateral damage.
 It is a lightweight, KISS-compliant, protocol-agnostic layer that complements — never replaces — existing standards (OAuth2, JWT, TLS, SPF/DKIM/DMARC, RFC 9421).

 The modern web is flooded with automated agents.
 It is time they had a passport.